Louchezer60/trichotillomania-reminder/README.markdown

 ### Step 3: Download the Program
 1. Save `tricho-reminder.py` to the path you want `C:\PATH`.
-2. Create a batch file (`lancer_tricho.bat`) in the same directory with the following content:
+2. Create a batch file (`lancer_tricho.bat`) in the same directory or use the one already created in this repository with the following content:
    ```bat
    @echo off
    cd /d "C:\PATH"